-The Danish transitional programme for 2022 is aimed at lifesaving, preventive and right-based interventions and builds on solid partnerships from the former Afghanistan Country Programme 2018-2021.
-The engagements have a time frame of 12 months.
-Programming for 2023 (and beyond) will be guided by a Strategic Framework, on which work will commence in the second half of 2022.
-The continuation of substantial support to basic human needs, together with continued humanitarian assistance, is critical in order to avoid a socio-economic-collapse in Afghanistan.
+The substantial support to basic human needs and community resilience, together with continued humanitarian assistance, is critical in order to avoid a socio-economic-collapse in Afghanistan.
 Such a collapse would not only be acutely detrimental to the Afghan people but also have potential to affect Europe and Denmark directly, as it would increase the risk of migration-streams and international terrorism emanating from Afghanistan.
-It should be clear, that support provided by Denmark and the international community cannot be seen as recognition of the Taliban government or a desire to legitimize their regime.
+It should be clear, that support provided by Denmark and the international community cannot be seen as recognition of the Taliban de-facto government or a desire to legitimise their regime.